ayatkevich/test-saga/README.md

   yield call(get, 'idToken');
 }

-test(`check if there is any previously saved session in the browser,
+test(`check if there is any saved session in the browser,
       and if user is already authorized inform React about it`, () => testSaga(auth, [
     calls(getItem, 'idToken')